Magic (UK radio station): Magic Chilled

+At 7PM (UK) on Monday 16 September 2024, Magic Chilled was formally rebranded and relaunched across all platforms under the new name of Hits Radio Chilled, with the new slogan "Laid-Back Hits & Throwbacks".
+This tied in to the Hits Radio slogan "The Biggest Hits, The Biggest Throwbacks".
+This followed an announcement in July, and weeks of jingles being rebranded to the Hits Radio jingle and voices informing people of the change.
+This move, one of a few shake-ups in the Bauer UK radio portfolio, transferred the station to the Hits Radio Network, another of Bauer Media UK's radio brands and networks.
+Cian Ducrot presented the first show under the new name, and with his song "All For You" being the first track on the new station.

 Mellow Magic

 Mellow Magic is a digital-only service of timeless relaxing classics, launched in March 2016 along with Magic Chilled.
 It continues to broadcast as part of the Sound Digital national multiplex jointly owned by Bauer.
 The Mellow Magic station was built on the successful Magic night-time programming strand of the same name.
-Fran Godfrey has hosted the breakfast show on Mellow Magic, its only dedicated live programme, since the station's official launch; the station previously simulcast the Mellow Magic programmes of the main Magic station, but this ceased when Magic temporarily flipped to a Christmas music format.
+Fran Godfrey has hosted the breakfast show on Mellow Magic, since the station's official launch; the station previously simulcast the Mellow Magic programmes of the main Magic station, but this ceased when Magic temporarily flipped to a Christmas music format. in autumn 2023; shortly afterward, Mellow Magic switched its digital radio broadcast from mono DAB to stereo DAB+ but ultimately remained active as a permanent part of the network.

+On 28 February 2025, Fran Godfrey is stepping down on breakfast but she will be staying on Mellow Magic doing Sunday Afternoons from 12pm until 4pm.
+The replacement will be Jen Thomas.

+On 3 March 2025, Mellow Magic has refreshed their jingles matching Magic Radio's jingles.

+On 9 May 2025, Mellow Magic is dropping the strapline "Timeless Relaxing Classics" and changing it to "Best Variety of Relaxing Classics."

+On 16 May 2025, Mellow Magic has redone their logo to complete their refresh.

 Magic Soul

 This was originally a temporary pop-up service, branded as Magic Soul Summer, which launched in the summer of 2016 largely taking over the capacity previously occupied by the temporary Magic ABBA station; the soul service ultimately remained active as a permanent part of the network, truncating its name to Magic Soul from Autumn 2016 onwards.
+The station broadcast on local DAB until moving to broadcast in stereo DAB+ in October 2023 along with Magic Chilled, Mellow Magic and Magic at the Musicals.

+On 17 March 2025, Magic Soul has refreshed their jingles matching Magic Radio's jingles.

+On 8 May 2025, Magic Soul is dropping the strapline "The best of Soul and Motown." and changing it to "Best Variety of Soul and Motown."

+On 16 May 2025, Magic Soul has redone their logo to complete their refresh.